azconf-dev/home/README.md

 # Home

+This is the landing repository for AzConf.
 AzConf is a non-profit,community driven tech conference run by developers for developers.

-This is the landing repository for AzConf.
-If you are interested in participating and / or learning more about the conference and its core values, then this is the repo for you !!!
+If you are interested in participating and / or learning more about the conference and its core values, then this is the repo for you...

 This repository serves the following purposes:

-- Understand the [core values](#core-values) that drive AzConf
+- Communicate the [core values](#core-values) that drive AzConf.
-- Document how to run a succesful event for current & future organizers.
+- Document the processes and decisions for current & future organizers.
-- Record what works when running an event & what is to be avoided.
+- Record the ideas that worked, the ones that didn't work and how we can improve.

 ## Core Values